The A.D.V.I.C.E. wellbeing group shares some tips on controlling your gambling and where to seek help for problem gambling.

 In the Gambling Act 2005, gambling is defined as betting, gaming or participating in a lottery.
-This distinguishes between activities which need to be licenced and other activities that don’t.
+This distinguishes between activities which need to be licensed and other activities that don’t.
 Different forms of gambling include:

-- Arcades (those for adults and those for families)
+- arcades (those for adults and those for families)

-- Betting (online, at an event or high street bookmaker)
+- betting (online, at an event or high street bookmaker)

-- Bingo (online or in a bingo hall)
+- bingo (online or in a bingo hall)

-- Casino (online or at a casino)
+- casino (online or at a casino)

-- Lotteries (raffles, tombolas, sweepstakes etc)
+- lotteries (raffles, tombolas, sweepstakes etc)

-Some tips to help you control your gambling:
+Some tips to help you control your gambling

 - When you go somewhere to gamble, consider how much money you have with you and how much you can access.
 Maybe leave the debit and credit cards at home and take only the cash you know you can afford to lose.